 Consent from the clients is required for the mediator accessing the voucher on the clients' behalf.
 The FMC will specify the form of consent that is required.
+If one client consents, but the other does not, please e-mail wouchers@familymediationcouncil.org.uk and we will let you know whether an exception to the requirement that both client consent can be made.
 Clients will also be asked to complete a short equality monitoring form - completion of this is optional.